 Gamida Cell (GMDA) Received its Third Buy in a Row

-After Needham and H.C.
-Wainwright gave Gamida Cell (NASDAQ: GMDA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Mark Breidenbach assigned a Buy rating to Gamida Cell yesterday and set a price target of $20.00.
+After Oppenheimer and H.C.
+Wainwright gave Gamida Cell (NASDAQ: GMDA) a Buy rating last month, the company received another Buy, this time from Needham.
+Analyst Chad Messer assigned a Buy rating to Gamida Cell today and set a price target of $17.00.
 The company’s shares closed last Friday at $6.97, close to its 52-week high of $7.70.

-According to TipRanks.com, Breidenbach is a 5-star analyst with an average return of 16.8% and a 46.1% success rate.
-Breidenbach covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Iovance Biotherapeutics, and Arvinas Holding Company.
+According to TipRanks.com, Messer is a 5-star analyst with an average return of 11.9% and a 50.2% success rate.
+Messer covers the Healthcare sector, focusing on stocks such as Phasebio Pharmaceuticals, Aeglea Biotherapeutics, and Ionis Pharmaceuticals.

 Currently, the analyst consensus on Gamida Cell is a Strong Buy with an average price target of $16.25, which is a 141.5% upside from current levels.
 In a report issued on December 3, RBC Capital also maintained a Buy rating on the stock with a $13.00 price target.